Support Project Space

 Pessimism and Humour

 The collage work Flip Off (2018) by Maryse Larivière is comprised of two main elements—a middle finger and a lovebird against a millennial pink background.
 It could be interpreted that the work is giving the middle finger to a catcaller, or perhaps the patriarchy itself.
 Perhaps, the middle finger is towards the unrealistic expectations put on women altogether.
 Further on, haphazardly placed at the top of the stairwell, Water for America (2018) by Anna Madelska consists of a white fur patch and a crumpled poster.
 Madelska references the distribution of wheat-pasted posters used for political propaganda or advertising.
-This piece is quite cheeky as well since the cliffscape poster appears to look like two legs spreading—the placement seems to allude to looking up a skirt.
+This piece is quite cheeky as well since the cliffscape poster appears to look like two legs spreading—the placement alludes to looking up a skirt.
 She is also flipping off someone in a metaphorical way.

 The sculptural work KFC by Kotama Bouabane displays this sense of Capricorn humour—the sculpture reads as a pile of materials stacked on the tile floor.
 The neon reflection on the black and white materials evokes a piece of technology with its streamlined rectangles; I immediately read it as an Ipad.
 However, at a second glance (and perhaps by reading the name KFC), one can infer that there’s a plaster cast piece of deep-fried chicken sitting on top.
 What appears to be a lime green painted piece of wood is, in fact, a stack of napkins.